mozilla/glean/docs/user/pings/metrics.md

 > **Note:** As the `metrics` ping was specifically designed for mobile operating systems, it is not sent when using the Glean Python bindings.

 ## Scheduling
-The desired behaviour is to collect the ping at the first available opportunity after 4AM local time on a new calendar day.
+The desired behavior is to collect the ping at the first available opportunity after 4AM local time on a new calendar day.
 This breaks down into three scenarios:

 1. the application was just installed;